Need health insurance? Review your options from Budget Direct.

 |Theatre||Covered as a private patient in a public hospital||Yes||Yes|

-Your Budget Direct Health Insurance claim will not be paid if:
+Budget Direct will not pay your claim if:

 - It is for an account that has been altered in any way

 - It is for natural remedies or food supplements

 - It is for dental procedures carried out by a dental mechanic, other than an advanced dental technician